2025 Program Information

 • A measurement of sludge/scum levels will be taken using a specialized tool.

-• Owners will be informed/ educated on any visual deficiencies once the inspection is complete.
+• Owners will be educated on visual components of the sewage system during the inspection.

 Rescheduling Requests